equivalent/scrapbook2/archive/blogs/2017-04-github-credentials-in-bundler.md

 One way how this would be possible to fix  is to copy ssh keys to Docker container.
 But this is a big security no-no as anyone who will get a hand on that docker image can retrieve the ssh private key.
-This apply even if you delete the key in next line, as Docker image layers consist of root-file system changes => the key will still be retrievable from different layer of the docker image.
+This apply even if you delete the key in next line, as Docker image layers consist of root-file system changes => the key will still be retrievable from previous layer of the docker image.

 So do yourself a favor and don't do this !